-Dr. Uduak Udom holds Bachelor of Science and Doctor of Optometry degrees from the University of Benin, Nigeria.
+Dr. Uduak Udom (1955-2019) held a Bachelor of Science and Doctor of Optometry degrees from the University of Benin, Nigeria.
 Following a 4-year residency, majoring in Primary Care Optometry, she earned the Fellowship of the Nigerian College of Optometrists (FNCO) in 2006.
 She also earned the Fellowship of the American Academy of Optometry (FAAO) in 2006.
-Dr. Udom also holds a Master’s degree in public Health from Salus University, Pennsylvania, USA.
+Dr. Udom also held a Master’s degree in public Health from Salus University, Pennsylvania, USA.

 Dr. Udom served as the first President of Women Optometrists in Nigeria, 2000 – 2004; was the first female President of the Nigerian Optometric Association, 2006 – 2008; first female President, African Council of Optometry: 2008 – 2012; and also served on the Optometrists’ and Dispensing Opticians’ Registration Board of Nigeria, 2009 – 2011.
-At present, she is Primary Care Consultant at Ceejay Vision Centre, Uyo, Nigeria; part-time instructor, Nigerian College of Optometrists and Liaison for Africa, VOSH International.
+She was Primary Care Consultant at Ceejay Vision Centre, Uyo, Nigeria; part-time instructor, Nigerian College of Optometrists and Liaison for Africa, VOSH International.

-Currently, Dr. Udom serves as a member of Our Children’s Vision Global Advisory Board, and as a member of the WHO Advisory Committee for the World Report on Vision.
+Dr. Udom served as a member of Our Children’s Vision Global Advisory Board, and as a member of the WHO Advisory Committee for the World Report on Vision.

-Dr. Udom is happily married to Ezekiel Udom, who has been very supportive of her career development; and they are blessed with four children and two grandchildren.
+Dr. Udom was happily married to Ezekiel Udom, who has been very supportive of her career development; and they were blessed with four children and two grandchildren.